 Why Women Have More Body Fat Then Men

-Evolution has given women the physiology to grow and bring new life into the world.
+Evolution has given women the physiology to grow and bring new life into the world… and with that comes a higher natural body fat level.

 The Role Of Reproduction